Schuture/Benchmarking-Awesome-Diffusion-Models/README.md

 ![Illustration](Figs/method.jpg "Illustration")

-For more details about the method, or running the demo on your own, please see [X-IQE](/X-IQE/README.md)
+For more details about the method, or running the demo on your own, please see [this page](/X-IQE/README.md) of X-IQE.

 ## Citation